thediamondx13/ITLab1/README.md

 2. **Vigenere Cipher:**
    - Enter your plaintext in the input text area
-   - Enter your encryption key (will be automatically sanitized to remove non-alphabet characters)
+   - Enter your encryption key
    - Click "Encrypt" to encode or "Decrypt" to decode
-   - Use "Load" and "Save" buttons to work with files
+   - Use "Load" and "Save" buttons to use file I/O

 3. **Playfair Cipher:**
    - Enter your plaintext in the input text area
    - Provide four separate keys (one for each table: TL, TR, BL, BR)
    - Click "Encrypt" to encode or "Decrypt" to decode
-   - Use "Load" and "Save" buttons to work with files
+   - Use "Load" and "Save" buttons to use file I/O

 ## Technical Details